 The standard can also be verified through a verification form where no relevant certification exists or when the producers are certified by a scheme that do not fully meet KRAV´s requirements.

-GMO: The threshold limit value that applies to adventitious and technically unavoidable presence of GMOs is 0.1 percent.
-This is lower than the threshold limit value for EU organic products.
+GMO: The threshold limit value that applies to adventitious and technically unavoidable presence of GMOs is 0.9 percent.
 Use KRAVs risk lists to assess whether there is a need for a special certificate or sampling.

 Labelling Agreement: If you allow a supplier outside of Sweden who is not KRAV-certified to package and KRAV-label your products, you must have an agreement with the supplier.
 The agreement must give you control over how the KRAV labelling is used and give you and your certification body the right to inspect your supplier’s production if required.
 The supplier must be certified according to (EC) 834/2007.
 The following must be included in the agreement between the KRAV licensee and the supplier: